piwox/IF1.2/README.md

 Significant running notes:

 1. The code was developed using RStudio API 1.0.143 and R version 3.3.3.
-1. Devtools package is required to run the code (parts of which were written in C++).
+2. Devtools package is required to run the code (parts of which were written in C++).
 Binaries are avaialable at CRAN's repository https://cran.r-project.org/web/packages/devtools/index.html - note that it that the installation is manual and can't be perfermed solely within RStudio API
-2. The following R libraries shall be automatically installed: Shiny, Rcpp, microbenchmark, ggplot2, reshape2 with all their possible dependencies.
+3. The following R libraries shall be automatically installed: Shiny, Rcpp, microbenchmark, ggplot2, reshape2 with all their possible dependencies.
-2. Application is memory heavy.
+4. Application is memory heavy.
 One should prepare about 1GB of RAM for full interaction.
-3. Computational complexity is also of significant order.
+5. Computational complexity is also of significant order.
 Some patience will be expected from user.
+6. Variables names are consistent with Paul Wilmott's 'On quantitatative finance'.

 -------------------------------
 How to run: